scribblegeeks/journaling101/README.md

 We used Salesforce's branding protocols to choose our color scheme, fonts, and spacing and icons for our platform.

 ## Reflection
 In the time we had, we created a visually appealing platform with many of our originally proposed functionalities.
-If we had more time, we would have inserted an option for adding media to your daily entries (think photos and videos, potentially sound bytes) and included a data-visualization platform to see changes in mood or day quality over time.
+If we had more time, we would have inserted an option for adding media to your daily entries (think photos and videos, potentially sound bytes), included a data-visualization platform to see changes in mood or day quality over time, and allowed users to customize the text of their journal entries.

 ## Links
 [GitHub Repository](https://github.com/scribblegeeks/journaling101)